A posteriori error estimation and adaptivity for multiple-network poroelasticity: Coupled elliptic-parabolic problems as a setting for poroelasticity

 \subsection{Generalized poroelasticity as a coupled elliptic-parabolic problem}

 In this section, we derive a variational formulation of the generalized poroelasticity equations~\eqref{eq:mpet} for the case of several fluid networks (i.e.~$J \geq 1$) and show how this formulation fits the general framework presented above.
 The extension from Biot's equations to generalized poroelasticity is natural in the sense it coincides with the original application of the general framework to Biot's equations when $J=1$.

-Now suppose that the total number of networks $J$ is arbitrary but fixed.
+Suppose that the total number of networks $J$ is arbitrary but fixed.
 We define the spaces

 We consider data such that $f \in H^1(0,T; L_{a})$ and $(g_1, g_2, \dots, g_{J}) \in H^1(0,T; L_d)$ with given initial network pressures determined by $p(0) \in V_d$.
 A standard multiplication, integration and integration by parts yield the following variational formulation of~\eqref{eq:mpet}: find $u \in H^1(0, T; V_a)$ and $p = (p_1, \dots, p_J) \in H^1(0, T; V_d)$ such that for a.e.~$t \in (0, T]$: